Postgraduate Course: Introduction to Quantum Computing (INFR11099)

 On completion of this course, the student will be able to:

-- Use the mathematical framework to predict outcomes of quantum circuits
+- Use the mathematical framework of quantum computation to predict outcomes of quantum circuits

 - Explain and analyse quantum algorithms described in quantum circuit and measurement-based quantum computing models